-Review the privacy practices of an app before you download it.
-Go to the app's product page in the App Store for a developer-reported summary of the app's privacy practices, including what data is collected.
-See Get apps in the App Store on iPad.
-For the apps that you download, review the App Privacy Report, which shows you how apps are using the permissions you granted them and shows you their network activity (iPadOS 15.2 or later).
-See Review how apps are using the permissions you grant them.
+- Control what you share with apps: You can review and adjust the data you share with apps, the location information you share, the hardware you share, and how Apple delivers advertising to you in the App Store, Apple News, and Stocks. - Review the privacy practices of apps: Go to the app's product page in the App Store for a developer-reported summary of the app's privacy practices, including what data is collected.
+For the apps that you download, review the App Privacy Report, which shows you how apps are using the permissions you granted them.

-Protect your Mail activity

-Turn on Mail Privacy Protection to make it harder for senders to follow your Mail activity.
-See Use Mail Privacy Protection on iPad.

-Hide your personal email address
+Protect your email privacy

-When you subscribe to iCloud+, Hide My Email allows you to generate unique, random email addresses that forward to your personal email account.
-You don't have to share your personal email address when filling out forms or signing up for newsletters on the web (see Use Hide My Email in Safari on iPad) or when sending email (iPadOS 15.2 or later; see Use Hide My Email in Mail on iPad).
+- Protect your Mail activity: Turn on Mail Privacy Protection to make it harder for senders to learn about your Mail activity.
+Mail Privacy Protection hides your IP address so senders can't link it to your other online activity or use it to determine your exact location.
+Mail Privacy Protection also prevents senders from seeing whether you've opened the email they sent you. - Hide your personal email address: When you subscribe to iCloud+, Hide My Email allows you to generate unique, random email addresses that forward to your personal email account.
+You don't have to share your personal email address when filling out forms or signing up for newsletters on the web, or when sending email.